Primary familial brain calcification: Mutation

 A locus at 14q has been suggested, but no gene has been identified.
 A second locus has been identified on chromosome 8 and a third has been reported on chromosome 2.
 This suggests there may be some genetic heterogeneity in this disease.

 A mutation in the gene encoding the type III sodium dependent phosphate transporter 2 (SLC20A2) located on chromosome 8 has been reported.
 Biochemical evidence suggests that phosphate transport may be involved in this disease.

 Two other genes have been associated with this condition: PDGFB on chromosome 22 and PDGFRB on chromosome 5.
 These genes are biochemically linked: PDGFRB encodes the platelet-derived growth factor receptor β and PDGFB encodes the ligand of PDGF-Rβ.
 These genes are active during angiogenesis to recruit pericytes which suggests that alterations in the blood brain barrier may be involved in the pathogenesis of this condition.

 A fourth gene associated with this condition is XPR1.
 This gene is the long arm of located on chromosome 1 (1q25.3).

 Another gene that has been associated with this condition is MYORG.
 This gene is located on the long arm of chromosome 9 (9p13.3).
 This gene is associated with an autosomal recessive inheritance pattern in this condition.

 Another gene junctional adhesion molecule 2 (JAM2) has been associated with an autosomal recessive form of this condition.

-Other genes that have been associated with this condition are Junctional adhesion molecule C (JAM3) and Occludin (OCLN).
+The most recently found gene to be associated with PFBC is Nα-acetyltransferase 60 (NAA60).
+NAA60 is a protein belonging to the family of N-terminal acetyltransferases (NATs), which catalyze the transfer of an acetyl group from acetyl-coenzyme A (Ac-CoA) to the N-terminus of proteins.
+NAA60 is specifically localized to the Golgi apparatus and can acetylate membrane proteins post-translationally that have cytosolic N-termini starting with methionine followed by hydrophobic- or amphipathic-type amino acids (ML-, MI-, MF-, MY-, and MK-).